BlueCannonBall/Godot-Engine-3D-LOD/README.md

 # Godot Engine 3D LOD (Level of Detail)
-A 3D LOD (Level of Detail) system for Godot featuring lod0, lod1, and lod2 presets plus culling at a set distance.
+3D LOD (Level of Detail) system for Godot Engine featuring lod0, lod1, and lod2 presets plus culling at a set distance.

 ![](LOD.gif)